kwohlfahrt/computer-notes/documentation/guides/github.rst

 subset of your program's functionality.
 It is also necessary to `Codecov`_ is a useful platform that summarizes the results of these checks.

-For instructions on how to set up test coverage for Python programs, see the :ref:`python-dev-guide`.
+For instructions on how to set up test coverage for Python programs, see :ref:`python-dev-guide`.

 To enable Codecov for your project, click "Log In" at the `Codecov`_ website.